A shelter for chameleon will ever be completed without adding some plants.

 - The Butterfly Palm tree is more densely packed than the parlor palm.
 It offers more room for the pet to climb on and hide.
 They are also slow-growing plants and so pick a fully established plant.
 A palm tree is 3 to 4-feet tall, including the pot.

 - It has larger leaves than parlor palm.
-The leaves are better in catching droplets for the pet to drink at misting time.
+The leaves are better at catching droplets for the pet to drink at misting time.
 They are also sturdier to climb on.

 - Like the parlor palm, it is sensitive to over-watering.
 Check out the soil in between watering to ensure it dries out before the next watering.
 They do not grow well in low light conditions.
 Bringing the plant in direct sunlight a few hours a week will help them grow better.

-- Just like the other palm tree species, it does not demand much fertilizer to stay well.
+- Like the other palm tree species, it does not demand much fertilizer to stay well.

 - It has a detoxifier feature that cleans the air in the enclosure by absorbing pollutants.
 It releases oxygen instead to grow chameleons healthier and more comfortable.